cwentland0/perform/README.md

 Two sample cases are included in `examples/`:

-1. **`shock_tube`**: A fairly simple non-reacting flow designed following the Sod shock tube problem, which models a diaphragm breaking between a high-pressure chamber of gas and a low-pressure chamber of gas.
+1. **`shock_tube`**: A fairly simple non-reacting flow designed following the Sod shock tube problem, which models a diaphragm breaking between a high-pressure, high-density chamber of gas and a low-pressure, low-density chamber of gas.
 The resulting shock, contact surface, and rarefaction waves are a good test for the future-state prediction capabilities of advanced ROM methods.
-2. **`standingFlame_forced`**: Arguable the simplest reacting flow simulation, featuring a premixed flame with single-frequency outlet pressure forcing.
-The small mean-flow velocity is very closely balanced with the reaction-diffusion of the flame, leading to a largely-stationary flame with very simple system acoustics.
-This case can serve as a test for the parametric prediction performance of ROMs by modifying the forcing amplitude and frequency.
+2. **`contact_surface`**: A fairly simple case that introduces a strong contact surface gradients in the temperature and species mass fraction fields.
+There is no reaction in this case, but it serves as a good baseline for testing the ability of models to predict system acoustics in a multi-species system.
+By applying acoustic forcing of varying amplitudes and frequencies at the outlet, the parametric prediction capabilities of models may also be evaluated
+2. **`transient_flame` (COMING SOON)**: This case follows the contact surface case, but finally introduces a premixed flame reaction.
+This case exhibits complex non-linear interactions between the flame and the system acoustics.
+Altering the amplitude and frequency of the outlet forcing strains the abilities of ROMs to make accurate predictions in an extremely complex parametric space.

 After modifying the `gasFile`, `meshFile`, and `initFile`/`icParamsFile` parameters in `solverParams.inp`, running one of these cases is as simple as, e.g.,